hyperspy/hyperspy/doc/user_guide/io.rst

 +++++++++++++++++++++++
 - ``dset_search_keys`` : ``str`` or ``list`` - Absolute path(s) or substring(s) used to find one or more datasets. (default is ``None`` all Nexus Datasets will be read)
 - ``meta_search_keys`` : ``str`` or ``list`` of strings - Absolute path(s) or substring(s) to use to find one or more datasets. (default is ``None`` all Nexus Metadata will be read)
-- ``file_format`` : ``str`` - Hyperspy, USID and Nexus use hdf5 and so can allow hdf5 file extensions.
-If reading files with h5, hdf or hdf5 extensions specify file_format='Nexus' to load the data with this loader.
 - ``nxdata_only`` : ``bool`` - Only convert NXdata formatted data to signals
 - ``small_metadata_only`` : ``bool`` - Only load items of size<2 into the metadata to avoid linking to large datasets